 Plants adapt their defense strategies to defend nematode attack, while nematodes frequently try to avoid plant defenses.
 Chemical signals are generated and transmitted in different parts of plant to defend against nematodes (Kaplan & Keen,1980; Gillet et al,2017; Zou et al.2024).

 2.1.
-Ability of the host plants to identify the invading pathogen: Host plants are able to sense, recognize and responses accordingly to the invading pathogen (Desmedt et al., 2020).
+Ability of the host plants to identify the invading pathogen: Host plants are able to sense, recognize and respond accordingly to the invading pathogen (Desmedt et al., 2020).
 In order to identify the invading pathogens there are two types of recognition system at the molecular level in host plants.
 These include pattern recognition receptors (PRR) or specified protein receptors and microbial or pathogen-associated molecular patterns (MAMPs or PAMPs) (Chen et al.2024).
 PAMPs are often present at low concentrations and induce specific defense responses (Manosalva et al.2015).
 PPN infection may cause damage to the plant tissues which can activate wounding-related plant defense responses through release of damage associated molecular patterns (DAMPs) (Siddique et al.2022).
 Mendy et al., (2017) demonstrated that J2 of H. schachtii also induce general PAMP recognition reactions.
 Release of PAMPs or DAMPs, after that activation of complex signaling pathways commences pattern-triggered immunity (PTI) against an invading pathogen (Przybylska and Obrępalska-Stęplowska, 2020).
 Sato et al., (2019) described that Ascarosides (evolutionary conserved group of pheromones derivatives of dideoxysugar ascarylose) and oligogalacturonides released by different PPNs are nematode-associated molecular patterns (NAMPs) are detected by the host plant.
 De Lorenzo and Cervone, (2022) reported Ascaroside (Asc#18) as a NAMP of Heterodera glycines .The MAMP/ NAMPs activate a series of immune responses (PTI) such as the production of reactive oxygen species (ROS) and secondary metabolites, cell death around the PPN-migratory tract, reinforcement of cell walls and activation of the salicylic acid (SA) and jasmonic acid (JA) signaling pathways (Manosalva et al. 2015; Desmedt et al., 2020; Yuan et al., 2021).
 Nematodes can manipulate plant anatomy and physiology through the secretion of effector molecules that impede plant defenses and promote nematode feeding site establishment.
 Thus, plants activate their immune response by recognizing the nematode invasion leading to effector triggered immunity (ETI) (Diaz-Granados et al., 2016; Khan and Khan, 2021).
 Both the ETI and PTI are activated by the extracellular receptor-like kinases/proteins comprising nucleotide-binding domain leucine-rich repeat proteins (NB-LRRs) and/or cytoplasmic kinase (Teixeira et al., 2016; Meresa et al.2024 ; Zhiqi et al.,2025).
 For example, host plants recognize effectors from RKNs and CNs through NB-LRR receptors (Jones and Dangl 2006;Diaz-Granados et al., 2016).
 Gr-Vap1 and GrEXPB2 are effector allergen-like protein from Globodera rostochiensis and 10A06 from Heterodera glycines (Lee et al.,2018; Lozano-Torres et al.2014; De Lorenzo and Cervone, 2022) that can activate ETI in plants.

 2.2.Cell wall as physical barriers in plant: